Last modified: Aug 13, 2024

 Carbid disc brake

-One of the main advantages of carbid brakes is their ability to withstand high temperatures without losing their effectiveness.
+One of the main advantages of carbid brakes is their ability to withstand high temperatures without losing effectiveness.
 They are also more resistant to wear than steel disc brakes, which means they have a longer lifespan.
 However, they are more expensive than steel disc brakes, which can make them less practical for some applications.

 Ceramic Brakes

 Ceramic brakes are made from a composite material that consists of ceramic fibers, such as silicon carbide (SiC), embedded in a matrix of carbon or silicon.
-This combination of materials gives ceramic brakes their unique properties, including high thermal conductivity, low thermal expansion, and excellent wear resistance.
+This combination gives ceramic brakes their unique properties, including high thermal conductivity, low thermal expansion, and excellent wear resistance.

 Ceramic disc brakes

-Overall, ceramic brakes are a high-performance braking option for EVs that offer excellent thermal resistance, durability, and weight reduction benefits.
+Overall, ceramic brakes are a high-performance option for EVs that offer excellent thermal resistance, durability, and weight reduction benefits.
 However, their higher cost and potential limitations in extreme cold temperatures should be considered when evaluating their suitability for a particular EV application.

 The brake caliper can be either floating or fixed.